enso-org/enso/docs/parser/flexer.md

 With this design, `flexer.generate_specialized_code()` is going to be executed on each rebuild of `lexer/generation`.
-Therefore, `generation` should contain only the minimum amount of logic, and should endeavour to minimize any unnecessary dependencies to avoid recompiling too often.
+Therefore, `generation` should contain only the minimum amount of logic, and should endeavor to minimize any unnecessary dependencies to avoid recompiling too often.

 ## Structuring the Flexer Code